fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

 # Component Implementation Workshop

-The purpose of this exercise is to walk you through the creation and implemention of an F Prime component.
+The purpose of this exercise is to walk you through the creation and implementation of an F Prime component.
 We will implement the component to control the blinking of an LED.

 ## Set up